-In 2020, the HHC lawyers provided legal advice in 799 asylum cases, where most of them had been detained before May 2020.
+In 2021, the HHC lawyers provided legal advice in 208 asylum cases.
+Most of the applicants had not been detained.

 Asylum seekers can contact their lawyers, if they have one, and meet them in privacy.

 Even though the presence of an officially appointed lawyer is obligatory, HHC has witnessed that the lawyers usually do not object to the prolongation of detention.
 Officially appointed lawyers often provide ineffective legal assistance when challenging immigration detention, which is caused by their failure to meet their clients before the hearing, study their case file, or present any objections to the extension of the detention order.
 Besides, this ex officio legal assistance is only provided at the first court prolongation of the detention order (after 72 hours).
 This is corroborated by the Hungarian Supreme Court 2014 summary opinion, finding that the ex officio appointed legal guardians' intervention is either formal or completely lacking and therefore the "equality of arms" principle is not applied in practice.
 The CPT observed that: